travis-ci/redactor/README.md

 **To do:**
 - [x] Detect secrets and do not print
+- [ ] Cache secrets as bytes to avoid repeat conversion
 - [ ] Print replacement e.g. `[secure]` and carry on scanning
 - [ ] Build for all platforms with [trust](https://github.com/japaric/trust)